 Tip: This same method can be used to remove mineral deposits from faucets in both bathrooms and kitchens.
 Save yourself a bunch of scrubbing, by soaking your faucets in vinegar first.

-Why Vinegar Baths Are Effective on Mineral Deposits
+Why Vinegar Baths Are Effective

 The acetic acid in white vinegar acts as a solvent, which helps to dissolve the mineral deposits that are clogging up your showerhead.
 After soaking in vinegar for an hour or two, that build up should wash away the next time you turn your shower on.

-Benefits and Warning for Cleaning With Vinegar
+Benefits and Warning

 There are many reasons to make cleaning with vinegar a regular part of your housekeeping routine.
 First, it's inexpensive, virtually pennies for each cleaning.
 You'll save several dollars by not purchasing unnecessary specialty cleaners.
 And given that it's all natural, there are no harsh chemicals or fumes to worry about.
 You can even use it to clean children's bedrooms and bathrooms with no additional concerns.